ttneit/Pipeline/Pipleline/README.md

 6. Fill null values based types of data
 7. Update wrong list_time data and create new column `date` based on `list_time` column

+# 2. Dashboard
+The dashboard built on PowerBI to show some insights about the real estate market for each category

+1. House category
+2. Apartment category
+3. Land category
+4. Office category